 Berlin is the vibrant capital city of Germany, a city that has a central role in the history of Europe.
 The department has organised fieldtrips to Berlin since 1991.

 The Berlin Wall was a guarded concrete barrier that physically and ideologically divided Berlin from 1961 to 1989.
 Since the fall of the Berlin Wall in 1989, Germany’s capital city has been undergoing rapid change, both physically and socio-culturally.
-Its turbulent past has played a significant role in its phenomenal tourism growth since German re-unification, and its multiple urban environments, derived from its history and its post-war years as a divided city, provide a fascinating case study in
+Its turbulent past has played a significant role in its phenomenal tourism growth since German re-unification in 1990, and its multiple urban environments, derived from its history and its post-war years as a divided city, provide a fascinating case study in modern-day urban regeneration.

 Students explore the city in order to understand both its modern-day identity and how a city at the centre of the twentieth century’s most terrible events has re-invented itself so successfully, whilst not trying to hide its past.
 Students and staff visit key sites within Berlin during the field trip, whilst also having time to enjoy one of Europe’s most vibrant and exciting cities in the evenings.